-A project will consist of research describing the development of a database management system for a given business model.
+The project, if assigned, will consist of research describing the development of a database management system for a given business model.
 A written report, following the APA standard, and including a Turnitin score, will summarize this system development.
 A project outline is provided in class as guidance to complete the report.